iyanski/betterlocalgov/CONTENT-MANAGEMENT.md

 - Make sure you're in the right folder path: `content/services/[category]/`
 - Check if the file exists by looking at the folder contents
+- Remember: the `content` folder is at the root level of the repository, not inside `src`

 #### "My changes aren't showing up"